Christopher-Hayes/wemo/README.md

 Unrelated tools built to facilitate the project.

 **wemo**
 Tool for normal interfacing to WeMo devices.
-Contains relevant .xml docs as well.

 ## All Files